samirkouider/gaggiuino.github.io/docs/install/lego-guide.md

+>[!Note]
-This is a quick guide on how to best piece together the Gaggiuino mod into the 3D printed housing.
+>This is a quick guide on how to best piece together the Gaggiuino mod into the 3D printed housing.
-Lots of images are provided to give you a sense of what a completed lego build should look like in the box.
+Lots of images are provided to give you a sense of what a completed **all in one** (AIO) lego build should look like in the box.

 # Preparation
 It is recommended to remove pins on the dimmer and thermocouple interface boards for the smallest, best connection.
 If you’d prefer to not do this in later steps you can solder wires to the pins and heat shrink over them.